I am living, learning, cold and tired. Most everyday is a bad day to be anemic. I eat a lot of nut-free granola bars; I have my favorites.

 Behind the blog

-First and foremost, that adult is 300% green (affiliate link). 🌱
+First and foremost, my blog is 300% green (affiliate link). 🌱